Choosing a solicitor in Portugal to assist with your property purchase

-The golden rule of any business dealings in Portugal is to always ensure that you have a solicitor working entirely in your interests.
+The golden rule of choosing a solicitor is to always ensure that you have one working entirely in your interests.

-Always employ your own solicitor
+Always employ your own solicitor in Portugal

-The golden rule of any business dealings in Portugal (or anywhere else, for that matter) is to always ensure that you have a solicitor working entirely in your interests.
-Your estate agent may try to make things easier for you by recommending their own “partner” solicitor.
+The golden rule of all business dealings in Portugal (or anywhere else, for that matter) is to always ensure that you have a solicitor working entirely in your interests.
+However, your estate agent may try to make things easier for you by recommending their own “partner” solicitor.

 Get an idea of costs up front